 Before performing the next step, we'd like to inform you about the possible consequences of renaming a User Program (USER PRG).
-From the illustration on page 88, you may remember that each User Program is, in fact, a separate file.
+From the illustration on page 116, you may remember that each User Program is, in fact, a separate file.

-You can bundle 144 such files into a User Program Set List whose "members" can be recalled via the display (or using the USER PROGRAM $\boxed{DOWN}/(UP)$ buttons on the front panel).
-When you select a memory $\boxed{1}\sim\boxed{8}$ on pages P1~18, the E-60/E-50 therefore loads the settings of the file in question.
+You can bundle 144 such files into a User Program Set List whose "members" can be recalled using the USER PROGRAM buttons on the front panel.
+When you select a memory 1 \(\overline{\mathbb{R}} \) on pages P1\(^{1}\)18, the G-70 therefore loads the settings of the file in question.
 So here's what may happen:

 - If you rename a User Program that is referenced by the currently active Set List, the Set List is updated (and therefore finds the User Program despite its new name). - If you rename a User Program that is referenced by other Set Lists (which you didn't load), those lists no longer find the User Program you renamed.
-Consequently, when you select the memory in question (after loading the Set List), nothing happens, because that reference no longer works.

-- Renaming a User Program that doubles as Music Assistant entry (and therefore has a "MA" label, see below) also affects the Music Assistant registration's name (which changes accordingly). - Press the EXECUTE field.
+Consequently, when you select the memory in question (after loading the Set List), nothing happens, because that reference no longer works. - Renaming a User Program that doubles as Music Assistant entry (and therefore has a "MA" label, see below) also affects the Music Assistant registration's name (which changes accordingly). - Press the EXECUTE field.